-The closest airport to the Scenic Rim is Brisbane Airport which is just over an hour's drive away.
-It is also possible to reach the Scenic Rim from Gold Coast Airport but the trip takes 30 minutes longer.
+The closest airports to the Scenic Rim are Brisbane and Gold Coast, both of which are just over an hour's drive away.
 Hire car desks are available at both airports.

-The Scenic Rim is a laid back rural destination so people tend to wear casual clothes during the day.
+The Scenic Rim is a laid-back destination so people tend to wear casual clothes during the day.
 Smart casual clothes are your best choice for dining out at the region's restaurants.

 Mobile phone coverage in the Scenic Rim can be patchy.
-You will generally be able to get a mobile signal near popular tourist hubs such as the main street at Mount Tamborine.
-However, there is limited or no mobile phone signal available in some parts of the Scenic Rim, particularly when you are exploring the region's national parks.
+You'll generally be able to get a mobile signal near popular tourist hubs such as the main street at Mount Tamborine.
+However, there's limited or no mobile phone signal available in some parts of the Scenic Rim, particularly in the national parks.